 Additional guidance on the requirements for each type of planning application can be obtained on our website.

 Affordable Housing Statement

 An Affordable Housing Statement will be required when the proposed residential development is above the relevant threshold as set out in Policy DP31 of the Mid Sussex District Plan 2014-2031.
-What should this include?

 This statement should include: